nathanoTheThird/crackedScreenPrank/README.md

-# crackedScreenPrank
+# Cracked Screen Prank
 Prank your friends!
-Simulates a broken screen.
+This website simulates a broken screen.